ijvitaga/videogamesfrontend/README.md

 This happens during development and after deploying through Heroku.

+2. Heroku deployment - When I deployed the backend I ran into some errors.
+In the package.json scripts- in the build script I had to add "CI= " for it to work.

+3. Netlify deployment - The communication between the backend fetch and the frontend was not working with the Heroku link.
+I had to figure out the links syntax.

 # Notes

-1. Figure out how to solve problem #2 above.
-2. Add styling.
+1. Add styling.
-3. Add a login and signup for user experience.
+2. Add a login and signup for user experience.
-4. Add an edit button on the website for a User.
+3. Add an edit button on the website for a User.

 # Getting Started with Create React App